anatman-org/prime/README.txt

 ---
 i feel unearthed
-like all that was buried in me is now ready to breathe
+like all that was buried in me

+is now ready to breathe
+*sigh*

+but now as i reflect
+her signals to me

+  "my boyfriend before ..."
+  "my girlfriend's boyfriend always sleeps over"

+what am i to her?

 as i step out of the lobby into the street i say honestly, earnestly,